Invoice vs Receipt: Understanding the Key Differences

 What's the difference between an invoice receipt and a regular receipt?

-Can an invoice become a receipt?
+Can an invoice become a receipt after payment?

 Create Professional Invoices with iInvoice